githedgehog/docs/docs/install-upgrade/build-wiring.md

 ```

 ## Design Discussion
 This section is meant to help the reader understand how to assemble the primitives presented by the Fabric API into a functional fabric.
-This discussion starts with the primary building block of your design, a VPC.

 ### VPC